supasate/RDF-Dublin-Core-to-DSpace-Dublin-Core-For-NH/README.md

 python rdfdc2dspace.py <filename>
 ```
 *\<filename\>* is a RDF Dublin Core file.
-The program will generate the Dspace Dublin Coer Simple Archive Format in the following structure.
+The program will generate the Dspace Dublin Core Simple Archive Format in the following structure.
 ```
 archive_directory
   |-- item_00001